What Cyanobacteria Blooms Look Like

 Watch the video below to find out how to identify cyanobacteria, and see more photos of what cyanobacteria look like and what are not cyanobacteria.

-The Cyanobacteria Tracker Map allows the public to check the recent cyanobacteria reports at shoreline sites and recreational swimming areas of Lake Champlain and various inland lakes in Vermont.
+Use the Cyanobacteria Tracker to view lake conditions near you.
 At many sites, observations are made weekly from early June to early October.
 Sites are identified as "Generally Safe" or indicated as having cyanobacteria presence with "Low Alert" or "High Alert."

 Check the Cyanobacteria Tracker Map